-6. The reason that the Stipulation specified a fair share number greater than the number of units for which land would be rezoned is that plaintiffs wanted to insure that the Borough would be obligated to do everything possible to produce lower income units, in the event, considered by all to be unlikely, that substantial rehabilitation or rent subsidy money were to become available, redevelopment were to occur, or significant additional land were to become available as a result of fire or demolition.
-It is for this reason also that Paragraphs 21 and 22 were inserted in the Stipulation and Paragraphs 3(J) and 6 in the Judgment, requiring the Borough to permit higher density multifamily development with a set-aside on any site over three acres, precluding such higher densities without a set-aside, and obligating the Borough to adopt a resolution, as yet not adopted, committing the Borough to apply for all government funding that might become available for rehabilitation of existing deficient units or for subsidization of construction or rental of new units.

-7. In a telephone conversation on July 15, 1985, among other matters, I explained to Mr. Santoro that the eight sites in the Judgment would produce only approximately 500 or 550 lower income units and that, because 100-150 of these units would be in the senior citizens project, only some 400 units would be in higher density inclusionary projects which would produce some 2000 units.
+- The reason that the Stipulation specified a fair share greater than the number of units for which land would be is that plaintiffs wanted to insure that the Borough be will dated pullo everything possible to produce lower ment, annaldered than 11 to be unlikely, that slibs and the carebilitation or rent subsidy money were to decime availate redevelopment were to occur, or significant and thought and we me to become available as a result of fire or It is for this reason also that Paragraphs 21 and 22 were inserted in the Stipulation and Paragraphs 3(J) and 6 in the Judgment, requiring the Borough to permit higher density multifamily development with a set-aside on any site over three acres, precluding such higher densities without a set-aside, and obligating the Borough to adopt a resolution, as yet not adopted, committing the Borough to apply for all government funding that might become available for rehabilitation of existing deficient units or for subsidization of construction or rental of new units. - 7.
+In a telephone conversation on July 15, 1985, among other matters, I explained to Mr. Santoro that the eight sites in the Judgment would produce only approximately 500 or 550 lower income units and that, because 100-150 of these units would be in the senior citizens project, only some 400 units would be in higher density inclusionary projects which would produce some 2000 units.
 I informed Mr. Santoro that the parties were aware of this at the time the Stipulation was negotiated and I explained why the higher number of 900 was nevertheless chosen.
 I urged him to contact Patrick Diegnan, the former Borough Attorney, to confirm these facts if not satisfied by his own mathematical calculations.
 Attached hereto and made a part hereof as Exhibit C are my contemporaneous handwritten notes of that telephone conversation; see circled notation on page 2.
 Other Aspects of Discovery and Negotiation

 8. As noted in my Affidavit of June 21, 1985, Para.
 4, the defendant's assertedly "complete" listing of vacant lots in the Borough did not include certain sites later identified by the plaintiffs as a result of careful review of the tax maps and assessment rolls.
-Most importantly, plaintiffs uncovered what were then the two largest sites -- the 84.8 acre Harris Steel site and the 27 acre Coppola farm.
+Most importantly, plaintiffs uncovered what were then the two largest sites - the 84.8 acre Harris Steel site and the 27 acre Coppola farm.
 James Higgins, who was the associate of Robert Rosa, the Borough's planning consultant, and Mr. Diegnan explained to me that those two sites were not on their vacant land list because they were assessed as farms and thus did not show up on the computer program they used for identifying vacant land.